 From reading countless RV blogs on the Web, we knew that a lot of folks start out loving the full-time RV lifestyle but, later, give it up due to any number of reasons health, financial, personal preference, etc. Our situation was a bit different.

 Admittedly, when our 'home' is in the shop for maintenance we are not quite as enthusiastic about this living arrangement.
 Watching our 'home' on wheels drop in value year after year in the NADA pricebook doesn't make us happy either.
 (Yes, we did realize that RVs are depreciating assets while houses will appreciate supposedly.)
-But not even these drawbacks have made us regret our decision.
-Already, the enjoyment of our part-time RV adventures and all the memories we have made far outweigh any of the costs or inconveniences of this lifestyle.
+But not even those drawbacks have made us regret our decision.
+Already, the enjoyment of our part-time RV adventures and all the memories we have made far outweigh any of the costs or inconveniences of this lifestyle, at least in our opinion.
 We are also fortunate to have friends who have also adopted this lifestyle, and we travel with them from time-to-time.

 As any seasoned RVer will tell you, good traveling buddies whether they be your significant other, a furry friend, or the human kind make this lifestyle all the more enjoyable.

 Our #1 objective in buying a big motorhome was that we needed an RV big enough to take the place of our house.
 Our 43-foot coach is perfectly suited for this.
 It is not perfect, however, for maneuvering in some of the more compact and tree-lined parks we love visiting.
 And it simply won't fit into most of the typically short camp spots you find at many federal & state campgrounds and national parks.